NewCenturyParty/21st_Century_Act/21st_Century_Act/06_Part_VI_The_PostMonarchy_Head_of_State.md

 (1) Every commission, warrant, appointment, or authorization issued in the name of the Monarch and in force immediately before the coming into force of this Part continues according to its tenor as if issued in the name of Canada.

-(2) Every oath or affirmation take to the Monarch before the coming into force of this Part is deemed to be an oath or affirmation to the Constitution of Canada and to the laws duly enacted thereunder.
+(2) Every oath or affirmation taken to the Monarch before the coming into force of this Part is deemed to be an oath or affirmation to the Constitution of Canada and to the laws duly enacted thereunder.

 ### Section 167: Seals, Symbols, and Styles